donkeyDocs/donkeyDocs.github.io/_/README.md

 ### Linear Algebra (Winter/Spring 2026)

 This is an undegraduate course on Linear Algebra.
 We are meeting on **Tuesdays and Fridays, 11:40 AM to 1:05 PM EST**.
+To join remotely, use the Teams link for the course on our  [Moodle page](https://courses.iiit.ac.in).

 * Course Outline. <sup><sub> [[pdf](../LinearAlgebra_WinterSpring_2026/CourseOutline.pdf)] </sub></sup>
 * Notes